-- An Innovation Room with sliding glass walls, whiteboard and bold colored reconfigurable furniture designed to inspire creativity; and
+- An Innovation Room with sliding glass walls, whiteboard and bold colored reconfigurable furniture designed to inspire creativity.

-- A prominently located 18-ft. wine bar, used as an impromptu gathering space for meetings, celebrations and conversation with clients and staff.
+- A prominently located 18-ft. wine bar, used as an impromptu gathering space for meetings, celebrations and conversation with clients and staff; and

 Overall, the project employed a variety of strategies to reduce energy while also creating a healthy environment for employees.
-A full 100% of spaces can have lights off during daylight hours and 75% have access to exterior views.
+Each space receives daylight and 75 percent have access to exterior views.

 Some of the green materials incorporated include:

-- 97% of wood from Forest Stewardship Council (FSC) sources
+- 97 percent of wood from Forest Stewardship Council (FSC) sources

 - Low or no-VOC content for all finishes